Introduction

 MCP in Practical Terms

-MCP is a model-to-capability integration protocol.
-It uses JSON-RPC 2.0 between hosts, clients, and servers, and it treats servers as providers of resources, prompts, and tools.
-Clients can additionally expose sampling, roots, and elicitation features to servers .
-The core design question is: what capabilities should the model-facing application make available to the model, under explicit user control?
+MCP is a model-to-capability integration protocol built on JSON-RPC 2.0.
+Hosts, clients, and servers occupy distinct roles: servers provide resources, prompts, and tools; clients can expose sampling, roots, and elicitation features back to servers .
+The core design question sounds almost trivial.
+What capabilities should the model-facing application make available to the model, under explicit user control?
+In practice, answering that question correctly is where most MCP deployments succeed or fail.

-The specification reinforces that separation with explicit security principles: user consent, privacy protection, tool safety, and approval for sampling requests are all first-order requirements, not optional UX polish .
-In other words, MCP assumes that exposing capabilities to an LLM is powerful enough to deserve a protocol-level safety posture.
+That three-way separation is not cosmetic.
+The specification reinforces it with explicit security principles: user consent, privacy protection, tool safety, and approval for sampling requests are all first-order requirements .
+Why this rigidity?
+Because exposing capabilities to an LLM is powerful enough to deserve a protocol-level safety posture.
+Bolting safety onto a capability bus after launch is expensive, error-prone, and almost always incomplete.

 A2A in Practical Terms

-The official specification makes that posture explicit.
-A2A treats the Task as the central unit of work, uses Messages for communication turns, uses Artifacts for task outputs, and uses the Agent Card as the discovery manifest that advertises supported interfaces, skills, security schemes, and optional capabilities such as streaming, push notifications, and extended cards .
-That gives A2A a stronger built-in story for long-running work than MCP.
+The answer centres on discovery, task creation, streaming updates, push notifications, multi-turn continuation, authenticated capability disclosure, and artifact delivery between independent agents .
+The specification makes the posture explicit.
+A2A treats the Task as the central unit of work, uses Messages for communication turns, uses Artifacts for task outputs, and uses the Agent Card as the discovery manifest that advertises supported interfaces, skills, security schemes, and optional capabilities .
+Long-running work gets a stronger built-in story than MCP provides.

 ACP in Practical Terms